 - The battery is filled with battery acid and then sealed at the factory.
-However, even a "maintenance free" battery requires some maintenance to ensure its proper life cycle. - Spray the terminals and exposed wire with a battery terminal sealer, or coat the terminals with a thin coat of grease or petroleum jelly, to protect against corrosion. - Always keep the battery cables and terminals clean and free of corrosion. - Some models are equipped with a battery containing a liquid electrolyte.
-Handle the battery with care and avoid tipping to prevent leakage.
+However, even a "maintenance free" battery requires some maintenance to ensure its proper life cycle. - Spray the terminals and exposed wire with a battery terminal sealer, or coat the terminals with a thin coat of grease or petroleum jelly, to protect against corrosion. - Always keep the battery cables and terminals clean and free of corrosion. - Avoid tipping.
+Even a sealed battery will leak electrolyte when tipped.